rmrresearch/rmrresearch.github.io/docs/_tutorials/mounting_google_drive.md

     - Answer: Leave blank
 6. Scope that rclone should use when requesting access from drive.
     - Answer: 1
-7. Service Account Credentials JSON file path
+7. ID of the root folder.
     - Answer: Leave blank
+8. Service Account Credentials JSON file path
+    - Answer: Leave blank
+9. Edit advanced config?
+    - Answer: n
-8. Remote config
+11. Remote config
     - Answer: y
-9. Configure this as a Shared Drive (Team Drive)?
+12. Configure this as a Shared Drive (Team Drive)?
     - Answer: n
-10. (At this point it should print out the configuration)
+13. (At this point it should print out the configuration)
     - Answer: y
+14. You'll be back at the main menu (now with remotes)
+    - Answer: q

 If that was successful it's time for the final step...

 # Mouting Google Drive